Transport in Beijing: Beijing Daxing International Airport

 Beijing Daxing International Airport (IATA: PKX) located 46 km south of the city in Daxing District bordering the city of Langfang, Hebei Province, opened on September 25, 2019.
 The Daxing Airport has one of the world's largest terminal buildings and is expected to be a major airport serving Beijing, Tianjin and northern Hebei Province.
 Daxing Airport is connected to the city via the Beijing–Xiong'an intercity railway, the Daxing Airport Express line of the Beijing Subway and two expressways.

 Other airports

 With the opening of the Daxing Airport in September 2019, the Beijing Nanyuan Airport (IATA: NAY), located 13 km south of city center in Fengtai District, has been closed to civilian airline service.
 Other airports in the city at Liangxiang, Xijiao, Shahe and Badaling are primarily for military use.

 Visa requirements for air passengers

-As of 1 January 2013, tourists from 45 countries are permitted a 72-hour visa-free stay in Beijing.
-The 45 countries include Singapore, Japan, the United States, Canada, all EU and EEA countries (except Norway and Liechtenstein), Switzerland, Brazil, Argentina and Australia.
-The programme benefits transit and business travellers with the 72 hours calculated starting from the moment visitors receive their transit stay permits rather than the time of their plane's arrival.
-Foreign visitors are not permitted to leave Beijing for other Chinese cities during the 72 hours.
+As of June 2026, visitors from 53 countries are permitted a 240-hour visa-free transit visit in Beijing, where the 240 hours is calculated from midnight of the day after entry and visitors are only permitted to stay within Beijing.
+Nationals from 50 countries are also permitted a 30-day visa-free stay in China.